Welcome to Merton Adult Learning, thank you for choosing to study with us.

 You should receive details of how to make a compliment / complaint when you start your course.

-Your feedback is important to us, and your provider will let you know how you can give them your view on the teaching and learning experience while you're studying with them.
+Your feedback is important to us, and your provider will let you know how you can give us your view on the teaching and learning experience while you're studying with us.

-This may include attending a group meeting or by completing an evaluation or satisfaction survey.
+This may include attending a group meeting, or by completing an evaluation, or by completing the London Learner survey.
 You may also be asked for your feedback by an observer during your lesson.

 During an Ofsted inspection, you will be asked to complete the Ofsted Learner View survey through a link provided at the time.